Donald-Watts/PhaseSync/README.md

 ## License
 This project is licensed under the Apache 2.0 License - see the [LICENSE](LICENSE) file for details.
 Commercial Use Requests To request permission for commercial use:

-Email: limited.adls@gmail.com
+Email: limited.adls@gmail.com,
 Subject: PhaseSync Commercial Use Request
 Include:
-Your name, organization, and role
+Your name, organization, and role,
-Description of commercial use
+Description of commercial use,
-Expected scope and duration
+Expected scope and duration.

 ADLS Consulting will respond with:
-Approval and attribution terms
+Approval and attribution terms,
-Optional licensing fee (if applicable)
+Optional licensing fee (if applicable),
-A license key or usage agreement
+A license key or usage agreement.

 Built By
-Donald Watts / ADLS Consulting
+Donald Watts / ADLS Consulting- www.adlsconsulting.com
 For support, open issues on GitHub or reach out to the author.

 ## Acknowledgments